opulencephp/docs/authentication.md

 $payload = new JwtPayload();
 $payload->setIssuer("http://mysite.com");
 $payload->setValidTo(new DateTimeImmutable("+30 days"));
-// Set a custom field in our payload
+// We can set custom fields in our payload
 $payload->add("username", "dave");

 // Create our unsigned JWT